 The park consists of a series of stunning alpine lakes nestled among the northern slopes of the Tian Shan mountains, just north of the border with Kyrgyzstan.

-Commonly known as “the pearl of the northern Tian Shan”, the Kolsai Lakes are surrounded by lush green forests, snowcapped mountains, and thundering waterfalls.
+Commonly known as “the pearl of the northern Tian Shan”, the Kolsai Lakes are surrounded by lush green forests, snowcapped high mountains, and thundering waterfalls.

 There are three main lakes, helpfully named Lower Kolsai Lake (at an altitude of 1,700 metres), Kolsai Lake (2,250 metres), and Upper Kolsai Lake (2,500 metres).